YashavikaSingh/rl_sequence_modeling_blog/index.md

 - Encourages the agent to run forward efficiently
 - Typical episode returns range from ~0 to ~6000+ depending on policy quality

-### Dataset Variants: "Medium" Quality

-The "medium" suffix in the model names (`halfcheetah-medium`) refers to the **D4RL dataset quality level** used for pretraining:

-**D4RL Dataset Quality Levels:**
-- **random**: Trajectories from a random policy (lowest quality)
-- **medium**: Trajectories from a partially trained policy (medium quality)
-- **medium-replay**: Mix of medium-quality trajectories and some from replay buffer
-- **medium-expert**: Mix of medium and expert-level trajectories
-- **expert**: Trajectories from a fully trained expert policy (highest quality)

-**"Medium" Dataset Characteristics:**
-- Contains trajectories from a policy that achieves approximately 50-60% of expert performance
-- Provides a good balance between diversity and quality
-- Commonly used for offline RL research as it represents realistic scenarios where you have suboptimal but useful demonstration data
-- Typically contains thousands of trajectories collected from the HalfCheetah-v4 environment

 ### Why HalfCheetah?

 HalfCheetah is widely used in offline RL research because: